CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

 ## **AWS MCQs QnA**

-1. **Q: You cannot store unlimited data in Amazon Web Services…..**
+???+ question "1.
+Q: You cannot store unlimited data in Amazon Web Services….."
     1. True
     2. False

-    - **Ans:** False
+    **Ans:** False

-1. **Q:** **Rapid provisioning allows you to very quickly spin up a new virtual machine with minimal effort.
-True or false ?**
+???+ question "2.
+Q: Rapid provisioning allows you to very quickly spin up a new virtual machine with minimal effort.
+True or false?"
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: A hybrid setup is one in which part of your resources are AWS and the rest are with another cloud provider.
-True or False ?**
+???+ question "3.
+Q: A hybrid setup is one in which part of your resources are AWS and the rest are with another cloud provider.
+True or False?"
     1. True
     2. False

-    - **Ans:** False
+    **Ans:** False

-1. **Q:** **As an added layer of security for AWS management, which of the following should be you do ?**
+???+ question "4.
+Q: As an added layer of security for AWS management, which of the following should you do?"
     1. Create multiple Admin accounts
     2. Generate a new security key each time you log in
     3. Create IAM users

-    - **Ans:** Create IAM users
+    **Ans:** Create IAM users

-1. **Q: Is AMI template ?**
+???+ question "5.
+Q: Is AMI template?"
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: EC2 Instances are Virtual Server in AWS**
+???+ question "6.
+Q: EC2 Instances are Virtual Server in AWS"
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: What does “elastic” refer to in Elastic Compute Cloud(EC2)?
-Select all that apply.**
+???+ question "7.
+Q: What does 'elastic' refer to in Elastic Compute Cloud(EC2)?
+Select all that apply."
     1. Increasing and decreasing capacity as needed
     2. Monitoring services on multiple devices
     3. Operating on Mac, Windows and Linux
     4. Paying only for running virtual machines
     5. Stretching applications across virtual machines

-    - **Ans:** 1.
+    **Ans:** 1.
 Increasing and decreasing capacity as needed & 4.
 Paying only for running virtual machines

-1. **Q: You can upload a custom configuration virtual image and sell it on the AWS Marketplace.
-True or false ?**
+???+ question "8.
+Q: You can upload a custom configuration virtual image and sell it on the AWS Marketplace.
+True or false?"
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: EC2 Machine types define which of the following ?**
+???+ question "9.
+Q: EC2 Machine types define which of the following?"
     1. AWS Region
     2. Core Count
     3. User Location

-    - **Ans:** Core Count
+    **Ans:** Core Count

-1. **Q: Which is default instance type**
+???+ question "10.
+Q: Which is default instance type?"
     1. On-demand
     2. RI
     3. Spot instance

-    - **Ans:** On-demand
+    **Ans:** On-demand

-1. **Q: What is Elastic Computing ?**
+???+ question "11.
+Q: What is Elastic Computing?"
     1. Data will be replicate to different AZs
     2. You can spin up and spin down VMs
     3. Automatically VMs will be add and remove

-    - **Ans:** You can spin up and spin down VMs
+    **Ans:** You can spin up and spin down VMs

-1. **Q:** **You can upload a custom configuration virtual image and sell it on the AWS Marketplace.
-True or false ?**
+???+ question "12.
+Q: Can We launch multiple instances with same AMI?"
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: EC2 Machine types define which of the following ?**

-    1. AWS Region
-    2. Core Count
-    3. User Location

-    - **Ans:** Core Count

-1. **Q:** **Which is default instance type**

-    1. On-demand
-    2. RI
-    3. Spot instance

-    - **Ans:** On-demand

-1. **Q: What is Elastic Computing ?**

-    1. Data will be replicate to different AZs
-    2. You can spin up and spin down VMs
-    3. Automatically VMs will be add and remove

-    - **Ans:** You can spin up and spin down VMs

-1. **Q: Can We launch multiple instances with same AMI ?**
+???+ question "13.
+Q: PEM file is one time physical password…"
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: PEM file is one time physical password…**
+???+ question "14.
+Q: Windows user required PPK file to connect Linux instance hosted on AWS."
     1. True
     2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: Windows user required PPK file to connect Linux instance hosted on AWS.**
+???+ question "15.
+Q: You can purchase time on EC2 directly from other users and specify the price you want to pay.
+True or false?"
     1. True
     2. False

-    - **Ans:** True

-1. **Q: You can purchase time on EC2 directly from other users and specify the price you want to pay.
-True or false ?**

-    1. True
-    2. False

-    - **Ans:** True
+    **Ans:** True

-1. **Q: Which of the following might prevent your EC2 instance from appearing in the list of instances?**
+???+ question "16.
+Q: Which of the following might prevent your EC2 instance from appearing in the list of instances?"
     1. EC2 is not selected
     2. Correct region is not selected
     3. AWS marketplace is not selected

-    - **Ans:** Correct region is not selected
+    **Ans:** Correct region is not selected

-1. **Q: Which of the following main reason to terminate an unused EC2 instance ?**
+???+ question "17.
+Q: Which of the following main reason to terminate an unused EC2 instance?"
     1. Security Concerns
     2. Additional fees
     3. Data Loss

-    - **Ans:** Additional fees
+    **Ans:** Additional fees

-1. **Q: Which AWS service exists only to redundantly cache data and images ?**
+???+ question "18.
+Q: Which AWS service exists only to redundantly cache data and images?"
     1. AWS Availability Zones
     2. AWS Edge Locations
     3. AWS Regions

-    - **Ans:** AWS Edge Locations
+    **Ans:** AWS Edge Locations

-1. **Q: Regions, AZs and Edge Locations all terms are same…**
+???+ question "19.
+Q: Regions, AZs and Edge Locations all terms are same…"
     1. True
     2. False

-    - **Ans:** False
+    **Ans:** False

-1. **Q: AWS every service is available at every regions….**
+???+ question "20.
+Q: AWS every service is available at every regions…."
     1. True
     2. False

-    - **Ans:** False
+    **Ans:** False

 1. **Q: Premium support is Available in AWS for Developer, Business & Enterprise level ?**